fimuko/clubhuiscantaloup.github.io/content/pages/renting.en.md

 - **alcohol use:** Only responsible use of limited / small amounts of alcohol for celebrations is allowed inside of the clubhouse.
 It is not allowed to use it outside of the clubhouse, and it is not allowed to place empty glass / bottles outside of the clubhouse.
 Please take Houdt er in alle gevallen rekening mee dat u zich in een openbare Speeltuin bevindt.
 - **large toys:** Bringing your own (large) toys such as bouncy castles, swimming pools, etc. is not allowed in the clubhouse and the playground.
 - **playground:** You only rent the clubhouse, the playground can never be reserved for exclusive use.
 Please note that other visitors must be able to use the playground freely.
-- **rental hours:** You rent the Clubhouse from 2:00 PM to 6:00 PM.
-You may enter the Clubhouse up to one (1) hour prior to and one (1) hour after this rental time due to preparation and closure/cleaning up of your activity.
 - **garden plots:** On the left side of the long hedge is a number of garden plots, children are not allowed to go there.
 - **questions:** Questions during the rental can be asked to your contact person.
 - **damage/liability:** see general terms and conditions. (???link???)